accelazh/accelazh.github.io/_posts/2015-06-16-Understanding-NP-Complete.md

 A decision problem `C` is NP-complete if

   1. `C` is a NP problem, and

   2. `C` is equal or harder than any other NP problems ("hardness" is defined by [problem reduction](https://en.wikipedia.org/wiki/Many-one_reduction))

 The first NP-complete problem is the [circuit satisfiability problem](https://en.wikipedia.org/wiki/Circuit_satisfiability_problem).
 To prove rule 2 for it

   1. Every NP problem `C` has its `A(x, y)`

   2. Since `A(x, y)` is an algorithm of polynomial time complexity, we can construct its equivalent combinational logic circuit

-  3. If there exists an `y` satisfying A(x, y), the equivalent 'y' must satisfy our circuit, vice versa.
+  3. If there exists an `y` satisfying `A(x, y)`, the equivalent `y` must satisfy our circuit, vice versa.
 The later one is the circuit satisfiability problem.

-  4. So, if circuit satisfiability problem is solved, we know whether 'y' exists, thus solving `C`.
+  4. So, if circuit satisfiability problem is solved, we know whether `y` exists, thus solving `C`.
 This means circuit satisfiability problem is equal or harder than any other NP problem.

 ### To prove a NP-complete problem

 The NP problem to prove is `C1`, which has verification algorithm `A1(x, y)`.
 The general approach is to

   1. Find an existing NP-complete problem `C2` and its `A2(x, y)`.

   2. Given the `A2(x, y)`, construct its equivalent `A1(x, y)`.
 So that if any `y` satisfies `A1(x, y)`, it satisfies `A2(x, y)`, and vice versa.
 This is the [reduction](https://en.wikipedia.org/wiki/Reduction_(complexity)).

   3. So that if we could solve `C1`, i.e. to know whether a `y` satisfying `A1(x, y)` exists, we solve `C2`.
 It means `C1` is no less harder than `C2`, thus `C1` is NP-complete.

 For more about NP-complete, refer to [wiki](https://en.wikipedia.org/wiki/NP-complete) or ["Introduction of Algorithms"](http://book.douban.com/subject/1885170/).